SCHEME: Scalable Channel Mixer for Vision Transformers: Limitation and Conclusion

 \section{Limitation and Conclusion}

-Although SCHEME module improves the accuracy-throughput curves of popular ViTs, it incurs a slight overhead in memory (see appendix section \ref{training-overhead}) during training due to the channel attention operation which limits the batch size on smaller GPUs.
+Although SCHEME module improves the accuracy-throughput curves of popular ViTs, it incurs a slight overhead in memory (see section \ref{training-overhead}) during training due to the channel attention operation which limits the batch size on smaller GPUs.
 However, Figure \ref{fig:evolution_weight_attn_branch} shows that the contribution of the CCA branch becomes negligible after 150 epochs.
 Therefore, the CCA branch can be removed beyond this point, significantly reducing the training overhead. \\ In this work, we proposed the SCHEME module for improving the performance of ViTs.
 SCHEME leverages a block diagonal feature mixing structure to enable MLPs with larger expansion ratios, a property that is shown to improve transformer performance, without increase of model parameters or computation.
-It uses a weighted fusion of a BD-MLP branch, which abstracts existing MLPs with block diagonal structure, and a parameter-free CCA branch that helps to cluster features into groups during training.
+During training, it uses a weighted fusion of a BD-MLP branch, and a parameter-free CCA branch that helps to cluster features into groups.
 The CCA branch was shown to improve training but not be needed at inference.
 Experiments showed that it indeed improves the class separability of the internal feature representation of the BD-MLP branch, helping create feature clusters that are informative of the image class.
 The standard transformer MLP was replaced with the SCHEME module to obtain a new family of SCHEMEformer models with improved performance for classification, detection, and segmentation, for fixed parameters and FLOPs with favorable latency.
-SCHEME was shown to be effective for various ViT architectures and to provide a flexible way to scale models, always outperforming models with smaller MLP expansion ratios having the same complexity.
+SCHEME was shown to be effective for various ViT architectures, always outperforming similar complexity models with smaller MLP expansion ratios.